-In-state per diem is budgeted at \$98,947.00 for in-state travel costs.
-Per Alabama law, the current per diem rate is \$12.75 for travel away from the assigned base for six or more hours and \$34.00 if the employee is away from the assigned base for twelve or more hours.
+In-state Per Diem: Per Alabama law, the current per diem rate is \$12.75 for travel away from the assigned base for six hours or more and \$34.00 if the employee is away from the assigned base for twelve or more hours.
 Overnight travel for one night is \$85.00 and for two or more nights is \$100.00.
+The above-described cost was derived from historical data, and each line was an approximate estimated figure to previous parallel costs for similar budgets within the last three years.

-OUT OF STATE TRAVEL - \$1,000 Budgeted.
-For any MCSU related travel not specifically identified that may be required during the year.
+Out-of-state travel: Any MCSU-related travel not explicitly identified that may be required during the year.